Terrorists from a wide array of ideological influences and organisational structures consider security and risk on a continuous and rational basis.

 3. Picking a target

 Where planning is involved, several targets are often considered.
-Take for example Cathlyn Wilkerson’s account of decision making in the Weathermen.
-‘When the proposal was floating about [targeting] Fort Dix, no one argued against it, but the tension in the air seemed to crystallise into a fine mist….
+Take, for example, Cathlyn Wilkerson’s account of decision making in the Weathermen.
+‘When the proposal was floating about Fort Dix, no one argued against it, but the tension in the air seemed to crystallise into a fine mist….
 As yet, however, we knew nothing concrete about the base, or exactly what we were talking about or whether it would be possible.
-We agreed to investigate other targets as well… One team went to each of the possible sites to do reconnaissance… [once completed] … The conversation focused on which of the targets we had investigated were feasible.
+We agreed to investigate other targets as well… One team went to each of the possible sites to do reconnaissance… … The conversation focused on which of the targets we had investigated were feasible.
 Then we discussed the logistical details required for each action.’

 The bank branch was chosen for its lack of adjacent buildings.